wisaac407/blender-script-watcher/README.md

 ## What it does
 Script Watcher is a [blender][1] addon used to assist in developing other scripts.
 It does this by watching python scripts for changes, whenever you make a change to the watched script, it will be re-run.
-This useful for developing blender scripts outside of blender (i.e. not directly in blenders text editor).
+This is useful for developing blender scripts outside of blender (i.e. in an external text editor or IDE instead of directly in blenders text editor).

 ## Installation:
 Download the file `script_watcher.py` then open blender, go to user settings(`Ctrl-Alt-U`) and select `Install from file`.